towersvault/shinpokered/README.md

     - undoing paralysis is accurate to within 0 to -3 points
     - undoing burn is accurate to within 0 to -1 point
   - PP-up uses are disregarded when determining to use STRUGGLE if one or more moves are disabled
-  - Fixed some text overpal with Oak giving you pokeballs
-  - Diglett & Dugtrio can learn cut like in yellow version

 - Move fixes